Today we are going to discover a major reason why you need to visit the dentist regularly — hidden decay.

 Hidden (or occult) decay is an invisible and ‘silent’ form of decay in human teeth.
 It affects all ages.
 The decaying teeth may look perfectly healthy and usually feel normal.
 You may notice a subtle change in the colour of your teeth or there may be a small brown spot.
 However, in most cases of hidden decay there are no other warning signs and patients don’t know that they have this damaging condition.
 Patients with hidden decay risk losing teeth and need to see the dentist as soon as possible.
 Dietary and oral hygiene advice is also required and can be obtained from the dentist and dental hygienist.

 There are a few ways to detect hidden decay:

-- Regular visits at the dentist – recommended visit every 6, 9 or 12 months based on your personal risk.
+- Regular visits to the dentist – recommended visit every 6, 9 or 12 months based on your personal risk.

 - X-ray examination with Bite-Wing radiographs – we may prescribe this at the time of inspection; it’s a quick, safe and reliable method of catching out hidden decay

-- HD images of your teeth – revealing various white, grey, yellow, pink, brown or black spots on your teeth; cracks and leaky fillings may also become visible.
+- High Definition magnified images of your teeth – revealing various white, grey, yellow, pink, brown or black spots on your teeth; cracks and leaky fillings may also become visible.